I Led 3 Lives: In popular culture

-The show was a favorite of Lee Harvey Oswald, according to his brother.
+According to his brother, the show was a favorite of Lee Harvey Oswald, the assassin of U.S. President John F. Kennedy.

 The title of the TV series I Had Three Wives, which aired briefly in 1985, is a pun on the name of the original; it was an otherwise unrelated comedy-drama about a private detective's three ex-wives, who cooperate on cases.